What is Marillenknödel?

 Marillenknödel is a deliciously sweet apricot dumpling from Austria.
 (Marillen is the Austrian-German word for apricots while knödel means dumpling.)
 They’re made by wrapping dough around ripe apricots then simmering them in lightly salted water.
 Once cooked, the dumplings are rolled in toasted breadcrumbs before being served with icing sugar or warm honey butter.

-You’d be forgiven if you thought these luscious fruit pastries are a dessert, but in Austria, they are served as a main course.
+You’d be forgiven if you thought these sweet, luscious, fruit pastries are a dessert, but in Austria, they are most often served at lunch, as the main course.

 The Best Marillenknödel are Made With Apricots from the Wachau Valley

 A few years ago, I sailed the Danube River through Central Europe with Viking River Cruises.
 The itinerary offered a surprising number of food-driven experiences and excursions – some included and others optional.